gmankab/waydroid/readme.md

 ### cleanup

-if you messed up your waydroid installation, you can clean it up
+if you messed up your waydroid installation, you can clean it up, all your apps and data will be deleted

 ```
 sudo systemctl stop waydroid-container.service